rcghpge/version-cv/README.md

 ### Conclusions

 * EfficientNetB0 model inference on symbolic image classification for math-based images challenges the model
-* GPT2 struggles to generate results for token sequence inputs
+* GPT2 on a small dataset struggles to generate results for token sequence inputs
 * MathWriting binary label task showed promising generalization from shuffled samples
 * Word2Vec + XGBoost were generally lightweight and interpretable - XGBoost generalized well when comparing confusion matrix results
 * GPT2 prototype outperformed all model builds (though was trained on full `.parquet` dataset)